Delving Into the Mystical Charm: Your Comprehensive Guide of Things to Do in Taos, New Mexico

 Taos Art Museum at Fechin House features several different art galleries.
 Most famously, a gallery featuring a renowned Russian painter named Nicolai Fechin.

-San Francisco de Asis Mission Church & Ranchos de Taos
+San Francisco de Asis Mission Church & Rancho de Taos

 We visited this area during sunset and it took us right back to being in parts of Latin America.
 The adobe church is at the center of the Ranchos de Taos and is still an active Catholic church.
 The church is surrounded by various shops and restaurants.
 Although, most of the shops were closed when we were there -- probably due to the pandemic.
 There are two famous restaurants right near the church: Old Martina's Hall (drinks, food, live music) and Rancho de Plaza (classic New Mexican food).